oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-tools-for-database-schema-update/rule.md

 ---

-It is important when deploying your database for the database to be updated automatically.
+It is important when deploying your database for the database to be updated automatically.​​​

 There are a number of tools that can be used to update the database as the application can be updated.